DIT112-V21/group-04/README.md

 The car should be able to enter a auto driving mode where it will move forward while considering any obstacles.

 #### <a href="https://github.com/DIT112-V21/group-04/wiki/Security">Security</a>
+The app will use an AWS external server so that the connection to an external server cannot be accessed by unauthorised users.

 ## Progress log